Can the abuser have a gun?

 - Take steps to safety plan, including changing your locks (if permitted by law) and your phone number.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many abusers obey protective orders, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-Click on Safety Tips for suggestions.
+Click on Safety Planning for suggestions.
 Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support; see Indiana Advocates and Shelters.

 What can I do if the abuser violates the order?